pgmesa-storage/chess_app/README.md

 I really encourage you to play and if you like, code your own IAs!

-:-------------------------:|:-------------------------:
+In game board image            |  Enemy king in check :-------------------------:|:-------------------------:
 ![Board Image](/assets/board.png) | ![Check Image](/assets/check.png)